Tyrone Wheatley facts for kids

 |

-Tyrone Anthony Wheatley Sr. (born January 19, 1972) is an American football coach and former player who currently serves as the head football coach for the Wayne State Warriors, a position he has held since 2023.
+Tyrone Anthony Wheatley Sr. (born January 19, 1972) is an American college football coach and former professional player who is the head football coach for Wayne State University, a position he has held since 2023.
 Previously, he served as the running backs coach of the Denver Broncos of the National Football League (NFL).
 He played as a running back for 10 seasons in the NFL.

 In high school, Wheatley was named Michigan's athlete of the year in both football and track and field.
 He attended the University of Michigan and earned first-team All-Big Ten Conference honors on Big Ten Champion football and track teams.
 He ranks among the Wolverines' all-time rushing leaders in numerous categories, and his name appears in several places in the Big Ten football record book.
 He was named to All-Big Ten teams in football and track and field a total of four times, and he earned portions of seven Big Ten championships (two team awards for football, one team award for indoor track, one award for 110 meter hurdles, and three awards for individual football statistical performances).